Mercury-Language/mercury/Documentation/README.ssdebug.md

 * The `retry` command works by executing forwards until reaching the end of the call to retry, then recursively calling that procedure.
 Any side effects of continuing execution will be visible.
-If it is not possible to reach the end of the procedure to retry, the program will simply keep executing.
+If it is not possible to reach the end of the procedure to retry, then the program will simply keep executing.
 Press ^C to get back the debugger prompt.

 * When running on Mono 2.8 and earlier, ^C can cause the program to hang.